usaid-cs/yesterday-i-learned/auto.md

 > "NASCAR sucks"?
 "Country and western is rubbish"?
 Guess what, you're in a hick town, man.

+- [High-pressure fuel engines are more likely to have unintended engine knocks](https://www.youtube.com/watch?v=Bb5VfiFy0kY).
+Naturally-aspirated engines don't have that problem.
 - [The best time to get an oil change is probably the spring](https://bobistheoilguy.com/forums/threads/best-time-to-do-once-a-year-oil-change.4712/).
 Something about changing out the weather-battered winter oil.
 The reverse (changing in the fall to prepare for battering winter weather) might also apply if you live somewhere that is particularly cold.
 - As long as it is not [*too* cold](http://jgdarden.com/batteryfaq/carfaq12.htm), [a colder climate is better for lead-acid batteries](https://old.reddit.com/r/MapPorn/comments/cwcwgg/a_map_of_car_battery_life_in_the_us_by/), apparently.
 Canada is *too* cold.
 - You can [put too much oil](https://www.reddit.com/gallery/jdgqow) into an engine.
 I don't know how much you should be putting in.
 Check your manual.